-Funded by the Andrew W. Mellon Foundation and developed in cooperation with the Office of the Provost and the Graduate School, Quadrant is a joint initiative of the University of Minnesota Press.
+The Quadrant Program, funded by the Andrew W. Mellon Foundation and developed in cooperation with the Office of the Provost and the Graduate School, was a joint initiative with the University of Minnesota Press.
 Quadrant provided research residencies and other opportunities for collaborative interaction in four areas, or Quadrants, of interdisciplinary research, with the objective of promoting the research, development, publication, and dissemination of critical work in areas of particular interest and activity at the University.

 Providing Tools for Scholars

-With the combined resources of Mellon, the Press, and the IAS, Quadrant provides tools for scholars to pursue interdisciplinary work and offers a new, more collaborative model of scholarly research and publication.
-Quadrant’s structure is designed to be a significant transformation of current models of scholarly publication and collaborative work and to be an equally significant relocation of the place of the press within the university itself.
+With the combined resources of Mellon, the Press, and the IAS, Quadrant provided tools for scholars to pursue interdisciplinary work and offers a new, more collaborative model of scholarly research and publication.
+Quadrant’s structure was designed to be a significant transformation of current models of scholarly publication and collaborative work and to be an equally significant relocation of the place of the press within the university itself.

 Quadrant Books Series